dimxy/pycc/cryptoconditions/README.md

 Dev language: rust

-It also could be compiled as a wasm with wasm-pack, use this cmd to build wasm:
+It also could be compiled as a wasm with wasm-pack, use this cmd to build a wasm:

 `wasm-pack build --target nodejs`

-See cryptoconditions_bs.js for supported javascript cryptoconditions api.
+See pkg/cryptoconditions_bs.js for supported javascript cryptoconditions api.

 To add the wasm to your nodejs project first make it as a global node module:
 ```